jtmoon79/goto_http_redirect_server/README.md

 <br />

-\*\* _Mileage May Vary_ 😔

 ----

 # `--help` message

-    usage: goto_http_redirect_server [--from-to from to]
-                                     [--redirects REDIRECTS_FILES] [--ip IP]
+    usage: goto_http_redirect_server [--redirects REDIRECTS_FILES]
-                                     [--port PORT] [--status-path STATUS_PATH]
+                                     [--from-to from to] [--ip IP] [--port PORT] [--status-path STATUS_PATH]
                                      [--reload-path RELOAD_PATH]
                                      [--redirect-code REDIRECT_CODE]
                                      [--field-delimiter FIELD_DELIMITER]
                                      [--shutdown SHUTDOWN] [--log LOG] [--debug]
                                      [--version] [-?]

     The "Go To" HTTP Redirect Server!
 For sharing custom shortened HTTP URLs on your network.

     HTTP 308 Permanent Redirect reply server.
 Load this server with redirects of "from path" and "to URL" and let it run indefinitely.
-Reload the running server by signaling the process.
+Reload the running server by signaling the process or HTTP requesting the RELOAD_PATH.

     Redirects:
       One or more required.
 May be passed multiple times.

+      --redirects REDIRECTS_FILES
+                            File of redirects.
+Within a file, is one redirect entry per line.
+A redirect entry is four fields: "from path", "to URL", "added by user", and "added on datetime" separated by the FIELD_DELIMITER character.
-      --from-to from to     A single redirection of "from path" and "to URL" fields.
+      --from-to from to     A single redirect entry of "from path" and "to URL" fields.
 For example, --from-to "/hr" "http://human-
                             resources.mycorp.local/login"
-      --redirects REDIRECTS_FILES
-                            File of redirection information.
-Within a file, is one redirection entry per line.
-An entry is four fields using tab character for field separator.
-The four entry fields are: "from path", "to URL", "added by user", and "added on datetime" separated by a tab character.

     Network Options:
       --ip IP, -i IP        IP interface to listen on.
 Default is 127.0.0.1 .